ogubuikeAlex/king-Alex-d-great/README.md

 # Preview Me👀🤝🏽
 👩‍💻 I'm currently building and contributing to open source projects

-🧠 I'm currently learning about advanced decentralized finance
+🧠 I'm currently learning about designing and building cloud based distributed systems

-👯‍♀️ I'm looking to collaborate on building Web3 products
+👯‍♀️ I'm looking to collaborate on building Web2.5 and Web 2 based projects

 🤔 I'm looking for help with contibuting to web3 based open source projects